Skip to content

 • Success contains a single property: a certificateChain (X.509).
 This enables immediate consumption by the arbitrary applications (mTLS, signed requests), regardless of platform specifics.

-• The root is the root CA configured at the backend.
+• The root is indended to be the root CA for the binding PKI configured at the back-end.
+However, the semantics can be adapted as desired.

 • Failure is a typed error with an optional explanation.
 Categories: